-Prof. Roy Chi Ping Chung GBS BBS JP, aged 68, is a Co-founder of the Company.
+Prof. Roy Chi Ping Chung GBS BBS JP, aged 69, is a Co-founder of the Company.
 Prof. Chung, previously the Group Managing Director since 1985, was appointed as the Group Vice Chairman and Executive Director of the Company on 18 April 2007.
 He has been re-designated to Non-executive Director of the Company with effect from 1 July 2011.

 Prof. Chung holds a Doctor of Engineering Degree from the University of Warwick, United Kingdom and Doctor of Business Administration Degree from City University of Macau.
 He was appointed as an Industrial Professor by the University of Warwick, United Kingdom in December 2010.
 He was awarded a Doctor of Business Administration honoris causa by the University of Macau and an Honorary Doctor of Science by the University of Warwick, United Kingdom in 2019, an Honorary Doctor of Business Administration by the Lingnan University in 2015, an Honorary Doctor of Business Administration by the Hong Kong Polytechnic University in 2007 and an Honorary Doctorate Degree by the University of Newcastle, New South Wales, Australia in 2006.
-He was awarded the Gold Bauhinia Star (GBS) Medal and the Bronze Bauhinia Star (BBS) Medal by the Hong Kong SAR Government on 30 June 2017 and 1 July 2011 respectively.
+He was awarded the Gold Bauhinia Star (GBS) and the Bronze Bauhinia Star (BBS) by the Hong Kong SAR Government on 30 June 2017 and 1 July 2011 respectively.
 He was also appointed as Justice of Peace by the Hong Kong SAR Government on 1 July 2005 and won the Hong Kong Young Industrialists Award in 1997.
 In November 2014, he was further awarded the Industrialist of the Year.

-Prof. Chung is highly dedicated to the advancement of industry.
-He was the Chairman of the Federation of Hong Kong Industries from July 2011 to July 2013 and has been serving as the Honorary President of the Federation since 5 July 2013.
-In addition, Prof. Chung holds positions in a number of Hong Kong SAR Government advisory committees and is an active member of many social committees and associations.
-Prof. Chung was appointed as Chairman of Vocational Training Council from January 2018 until December 2019.
+Prof. Chung was the Chairman of the Federation of Hong Kong Industries from July 2011 to July 2013 and has been serving as the Honorary President of the Federation since 5 July 2013.
+He was appointed as Chairman of Vocational Training Council from January 2018 until December 2019.
 He is also the Founder and Chairman of Bright Future Charitable Foundation.

-Prof. Chung is also an Independent Non-executive Director of TK Group (Holdings) Limited, Fujikon Industrial Holdings Limited and Vitasoy International Holdings Limited.
+Prof. Chung is also an Independent Non-executive Director of TK Group (Holdings) Limited, Vitasoy International Holdings Limited and Fujikon Industrial Holdings Limited (resigned with effect from 23 June 2021).

-Mr. Camille Jojo, aged 65, was appointed as a Non-executive Director with effect from 30 October 2015.
+Mr. Camille Jojo, aged 66, was appointed as a Non-executive Director with effect from 30 October 2015.
 Mr. Jojo has practiced as a lawyer in Hong Kong for a continuous period in excess of 30 years as a specialist in (i) civil litigation in the higher courts of Hong Kong, (ii) arbitration and (iii) regulatory.
 He graduated with a LL.B.
 Hons. degree from the University of Cardiff in 1977 and obtained his Professional Qualifying Examination Certificate from Guildford College of Law in 1978.
 He was qualified and was admitted as a solicitor of the Supreme Court of England and Wales in 1980, as a solicitor of the Supreme Court of Hong Kong in 1982 and as a solicitor and barrister of the Supreme Court of Victoria, Australia in 1984.
 Mr. Jojo was admitted as a fellow of the Chartered Institute of Arbitrators in November 1997.
 He has been a member of the Law Society Insolvency Law Committee since 1996 and was granted Higher Rights of Audience as a solicitor advocate in respect of civil proceedings in the Hong Kong Courts in 2015.
 Mr. Jojo was awarded the Dispute Resolution Lawyer of the Year 2018 at the 17th Annual Hong Kong Law Awards.
 He is a Partner of Norton Rose Fulbright Hong Kong and head of its dispute resolution practice in Hong Kong.